Tracey Rose

-Tracey Rose is a South African artist who lives and works in Johannesburg.
+Tracey Rose (born 1974) is a South African artist who lives and works in Johannesburg, South Africa.
 Rose is best known for her performances, video installations, and photographs.

 Biography

-Rose was born in 1974 in Durban, South Africa.
-She attended the University of the Witwatersrand in Johannesburg in Fine Arts where she obtained her B.A. in 1996.
-She taught at Vaal Triangle Technikon, Vanderbijl Park, South Africa and at the University of the Witwatersrand.
-In February and March 2001 she was artist-in-residence in Cape Town at the South African National Gallery where she developed her work for the Venice Biennale 2001 curated by Harald Szeemann.
+Tracey Rose was born in 1974 in Durban, South Africa.
+She attended the University of the Witwatersrand in Johannesburg, where she obtained her B.A. degree in Fine Arts in 1996.
+She taught at Vaal Triangle Technikon, Vanderbijl Park, South Africa, and at the University of the Witwatersrand.
+In February and March 2001, she was artist-in-residence in Cape Town at the South African National Gallery, where she developed her work for the Venice Biennale 2001 curated by Harald Szeemann.

-Tracey Rose is represented in the US by Christian Haye of The Project.